-What Mainland | Southwest Region Businesses are Telling Us (July 2021 MindReader Survey)
+What Mainland | Southwest Region businesses are telling us (July 2021 BCMindReader Pulse Check 7 Survey)

-While they have been easing somewhat in recent weeks, Mainland | Southwest region businesses have been demonstrably impacted by the pandemic.
-Impacts and implications include the following (as of mid-July 2021 from the BC Chamber of Commerce's MindReader Pulse Survey 7) See Summary report and Breakdown by region.
+Though restrictions have been easing in recent weeks, some Mainland | Southwest Region businesses continue to be impacted by the pandemic and need support to navigate their recovery.
+Impacts and implications include the following.
+See Summary Report and Regional Breakdown Report.